Chris Hatcher (American football): Samford

 On December 10, 2014, it was announced that Hatcher would be the new head coach of the Samford Bulldogs.
 He replaced former Heisman Trophy winner Pat Sullivan, Samford's all-time leader in wins, who resigned mainly for health reasons.

-In his first nine seasons as Bulldogs coach, Hatcher has led Samford to a 57-43 record, including three seasons reaching the FCS playoffs and finishing with a top-25 ranking in the FCS coaches' poll.
+In his first nine seasons as Bulldogs coach, Hatcher has led Samford to a 57–43 record, including three seasons reaching the FCS playoffs and finishing with a top-25 ranking in the FCS coaches' poll.
 Hatcher's best season at Samford was 2022.
-The year culminated in an 11-2 record, including a perfect 8-0 Southern Conference mark to give Samford its first ever outright SoCon football championship.
-Hatcher's 2022 Bulldogs also achieved Samford's first FCS playoff game win since 1991, a 48-42 overtime thriller against Southeastern Louisiana.
+The year culminated in an 11–2 record, including a perfect 8–0 Southern Conference mark to give Samford its first ever outright SoCon football conference championship.
+Hatcher's 2022 Bulldogs also achieved Samford's first FCS playoff game win since 1991, a 48–42 overtime thriller against Southeastern Louisiana.

 Under Hatcher, Samford has produced three players selected in the NFL draft.
 Cornerback James Bradberry, the 62nd overall pick in 2016, has played for the Carolina Panthers, New York Giants, and Philadelphia Eagles, earning Pro Bowl honors with the Giants in 2020.
 Wide receiver Montrell Washington and defensive back Christian Matthew were fifth and seventh round picks in 2022, respectively.
 Nose tackle Michael Pierce signed as an undrafted free agent with the Baltimore Ravens in 2016.
 Pierce was the Ravens' starting nose tackle throughout the 2023 season.

-Hatcher was relieved of his head coaching duties at Samford on November 9, 2025 after starting the 2025 season with a 1-9 record.
+Hatcher was relieved of his head coaching duties at Samford on November 9, 2025 after he started the 2025 season with a 1–9 record.